wheelercj/Parhelion/README.md

 * https://discord.com/developers/docs/intro

 ## commands
-Below is a list of the commands that this bot has as of May 16, 2021.
+Here's most of this bot's commands.
 This image will not always be kept up-to-date.

 ![help demo](images/help_demo.png)